Are you a director and interested in directing at Eltham Little Theatre? Our play selection committee would love to hear from you.

 Rehearsals & Key Dates

-Rehearsal days - Tuesday and Thursday evenings, Sunday afternoons; times TBA
+Rehearsal days - Tuesday & Thursday evenings, from 6:30pm and Sunday afternoons, from 11am

 There will be additional rehearsals on other days closer to opening night.